aiekick/CmakeSourceGroups/README.md

 # CmakeSourceGroups
-A CLion plugin for display as a pane the source groups tree of a CMake project
+A CLion plugin for display as a pane the source groups tree of a CMake vProject